- 15 Oct 19

 “It was actually my first ever gig in Ireland, and it was better than I could have ever imagined,” she enthuses.
 “There was this whole feeling at Electric Picnic this year, where Irish artists were starting to take over the line-up.
 I’d never really seen that before, to that extent.”

-Packing grace and grit in equal measure, Sinead has already built up a fearsome reputation for her unique blend of spoken word delivery and post-punk principles – something she certainly never envisioned herself pursuing as a convent school student in Limerick.
+Packing grace and grit in equal measure, Sinead has already built up a formidable reputation for her unique blend of spoken word delivery and post-punk principles – something she certainly never envisioned herself pursuing as a convent school student in Limerick.

 “I always had an interest in English, but I had some pretty tough teachers,” she explains.
 “The way poetry was taught in school didn’t interest me at that point.
 It was all about learning the poems off by heart.
 The fact that we were supposed to be analysing the poet’s intention kind of disgusted me, too.
 To me, it was up to everyone to find their own interpretation.